lispyclouds/climate/README.md

 ### Status

-Experimental, in dev flux and looking for design/usage feedback!
+Alpha, stabilising API and looking for design/usage feedback!

-### TODO:
+### Ideally support:
-- Interpolate the HTTP paths when sending to the handler with the path params
-- Support more of the OpenAPI types and their checks. eg arrays, enums, objects, multi types etc
+- More of the OpenAPI types and their checks. eg arrays, enums, objects, multi types etc
-- Type checking request bodies
+- Type checking request bodies of certain MIME types

 ### Installation